KylanZzz/OOD-assignment-4/res/DESIGN-README.txt

 the terminal.
 It simply receives input from the controller and then displays that information in a visually appealing format.

-To introduce new features to the user, BasicPortfolioView extends BasicStockView and implements the PortfolioStockView to present new information to users as BasicStockView did.
+To introduce new text-based features to the user, BasicPortfolioView extends BasicStockView and implements the PortfolioStockView to present new information to users as BasicStockView did.

+With GUI, we made a new interface called FeaturesStockView, which doesn't extend to any other interface.
+SimpleFeaturesStockView implements this new interface.
+In this class, we made the view more interactive so that the user can manage it with buttons and text fields.

 --Testing--
 The Model was tested using a combination of unit tests and mock data sources.
 We implemented a